gitbucket/gitbucket/README.md

 - Fix migration bug

 This is hotfix for a critical bug in migration.
-If your GitBucket had been updated to 4.0 from 3.x, you must update to 4.2.1, not 4.2.
-Of course, even if your GitBucket is not matched with this condition, it's no problem updating to 4.2.1.
+If you are new installation, use 4.2.0.
+But if you have an exisiting installation and it had been updated to 4.0 from 3.x, you must update to 4.2.1.

 ### 4.2 - 2 Jul 2016